Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-What Is a puppy License?
-And What Is Its Purpose?
+What Is a Puppy License and What Is Its Purpose?

 Among the interactions taking place in a social group of dogs, many different and interesting behaviors may be observed.
-Normally, when puppies are born, right after weaning, they are granted what is known as a "puppy license".
+Normally, when puppies are born (right after weaning), they are granted what is known as a "puppy license."
 What exactly is a puppy license and what does it entail?

 A good part of learning good canine etiquette comes from the exposure to healthy, well-socialized adult dogs which are part of the social group.
 The role of these dogs is to guide the puppy and teach the youngster which behaviors are appropriate and which are not.

-Whining, submissive postures such as ears, back, licking the lips of the older dog and keeping the head and body low are all non-threatening signals.
+Whining, submissive postures such as ears back, licking the lips of the older dog, and keeping the head and body low are all non-threatening signals.
 When the puppy rolls over his back and emits a dribble of urine, this urine further proves his right to this license.
 Indeed, the urine of a puppy advertises the puppy's age as well.

 It is as if the puppy was saying "See?
 Even my urine smell tells you I am just a puppy!
 I don't know any better and I really did not mean to bite your ears and tail but they look like so much fun to play!"
-The older dogs understand this and tend to close an eye.
+The older dogs understand this and tend to close their eyes.
 They are more likely to accept these behaviors compared to how they would react if this was an adult dog.

-When Does a Puppy License Expire?
+When Does a Puppy License "Expire?"

 But My Older Dogs Will Not Grant a Puppy License!

 Yet, if a puppy license does exist, why are there so many people having trouble with older dogs not being willing to accept puppies?
-One great answer comes from Mario Sturm author of the book 100 Mistakes in Dog Training: The Somewhat Practical Guide to Buying a Puppy, Training and Dealing With Dogs.
+One great answer comes from Mario Sturm, author of the book 100 Mistakes in Dog Training: The Somewhat Practical Guide to Buying a Puppy, Training and Dealing With Dogs.

-The Puppy Is Not Part of The Social Group!
+The Puppy Is Not Part of the Social Group!